mrbusche/backseatfan.com/_posts/2009-07-09-joel-hanrahan-gets-w-for-nationals-while-sleeping.md

 <div class="entry">
   <p>
     Miguel Tejada threw a potential double play ball over the head of Lance Berkman Thursday night and made Pittsburgh Pirates P Joel Hanrahan the winner in Washington's 11-10 win over the Houston Astros.
-Hanrahan was traded to the Pirates after this game was suspended by rain for Nyjer Morgan&#8230; who crazy as it may seem scored the winning run.
-What was Hanrahan doing while collecting the W? &#8220;I was actually taking a nap and I woke up to some text messages saying I got the win,&#8221; Hanrahan said.
+Hanrahan was traded to the Pirates after this game was suspended by rain for Nyjer Morgan? who crazy as it may seem scored the winning run.
+What was Hanrahan doing while collecting the W?
+"I was actually taking a nap and I woke up to some text messages saying I got the win," Hanrahan said.
 The game lasted just 7 minutes after the 2 month delay.
 You can chalk this up as something that may never happen again.
   </p>
 </div>